fdazen/fda-documentation/tape_chart.md

-- To display the available rooms under each type, you will simply need to click on the small arrow on the left hand side of the room type name:
+- To _expand_ the Tape Chart to display the available rooms under each type, you will simply need to click on the small arrow on the left hand side of the room type name:

 ![tape_chart_5.png]({{site.baseurl}}/images/tape_chart_5.png)